open-voice-interoperability/docs/specifications/ConversationEnvelope/0.9.4/InteroperableConvEnvSpec.md

 The optional _to_ can be used to indicate a specific agent to which the proposal is addressed.
 Otherwise any recipient should consider the proposal addressed to themselves.

 #!
-There is no requirement for a _SpeakerUri_ on a _proposeAssistant_ event.
-If one is provided then it is good practice for the receiving agent to pass this SpeakerUri along in any subsequent _invite_ event to this agent.
+There is no requirement for a _speakerUri_ on a _proposeAssistant_ event.
+If one is provided then it is good practice for the receiving agent to pass this speakerUri along in any subsequent _invite_ event to this agent.

 Each list item in the recommendation should be in the manifest format as specified in [4].
 In addition to the keys specified in that document, the manifest object can contain one additional optional key that is not present in the manifest specification:
   - _score_ - A recommendation score between 0 and 100.